Table of Contents

 Issues may arise during projects.
 A project may be established to solve more than one issue.
 A single issue might require one or more actions.

-Once over a certain size reflect on whether the cost benefit of the issue requires a dedicated project to achieve its objective.
+Once over a certain size, reflect on whether the cost-benefit of the issue requires a dedicated project to achieve its objective.

 Business issues may be more or less severe and may or may not stop production.
-Some issues maybe development challenges.
+Some issues may be development challenges.

-This is the detail of the issue form showing how I structure an issue.
+This is the detail of the issue form, showing how I structure an issue.

-Another possible field is probable cause, which may follow the observation before ascertaining a solution.
+Another possible field is probable cause, which may follow observation before ascertaining a solution.
 The actual cause may only be ascertained once a solution is found and put into action.

 I recently added objectives to determine the objective of solving the issue.

-Observation: breakdown an issue first into what is observed and separately, possible causes.
-This way possible solutions can address the cause.
+Observation: breakdown an issue first into what is observed and, separately, possible causes.
+This way, possible solutions can address the cause.

 Cost of not doing: is the potential detrimental cost of not solving the issue.